lasersam594/Arduino-Nano-33-BLE-Sense/ReadMe.md

 * Nano BLE 33 Sense Sensor Test: Exercise most of the sensors with data and visual displays.
 * Nano_BLE_33_Sense_RGB_LED_Color_via_Bluetooth1: Display colors in RGB_LEDs via Bluetooth.

 Samuel M. Goldwasser.
-Copyright (if any) in the sketch header.
+Copyright (if any) and additional details in the sketch headers.